 Fireworks are indelibly linked with the Fourth, but their magnificence and grandeur have made their use more mainstream.
 From concerts, to Walt Disney World, to the Super Bowl, to baseball stadiums in celebration of a home run, fireworks have become a major industry in the United States.
 This week, we're looking at data on injuries tied to each type of fireworks device.
 This should be a fun, very simple dataset to visualize, and I think some of the data insights might be a bit surprising.

 We'd really love to see what you can do with this week's dataset!
 Download the data and see what you can visualize.
 Create your viz and post your work to Tableau Public and Twitter with the hashtag #ThrowbackDataThursday, tagging @TThrowbackThurs.
 We're really looking forward to seeing what the Tableau Community can come up with!

-This week's data comes from The Union of Concerned Scientists.
+This week's data comes from The Consumer Products Safety Commission.
 Please be sure to cite this source on your viz.

 Estimated injuries calculated using the percentage of injuries attributed to each fireworks device type multiplied by the total estimated injuries for the year.